 Discovery Channel has an iPhone/iPad and Android app that streams a select number of episodes for free.
 At the time of this writing, free full episodes were available from the following shows: Weed Country, Bering Sea Gold, and Dual Survival.
 They also have several shows and clips on their desktop website.

 The History Channel‘s app for iPhone, iPad, and Android features full streaming episodes from reality shows like Pawn Stars, Swamp People, Top Gear, and the new original series Vikings, plus many more.
+Some shows have current episodes available, but others only have full episodes from past seasons.
 Watch from a PC here.

 Showtime doesn’t stream any free shows on apps.
 But they do have a desktop website where you can watch the current series premieres of all their shows.